Airdik/kaheet/README.md

 .then((b) => eval(b)
 .then((c) => eval(c))))
 ```
-- Kheet should be working fine if all tests pass.
+- Kaheet should be working fine if all tests pass.
     * Ignore the red errors chrome throws, as long as all of the tests are green you're good.

 ## Bugs